OPS-SAT (Operations nanoSatellite)

 - OPS_SAT mission statement: OPS-SAT is a safe, hard/software laboratory, flying in a LEO orbit, reconfigurable at every layer from channel coding upwards, available for authorized experimenters to demonstrate innovative new mission operation concepts (Ref.
 12).

-Launch: A launch of OPS-SAT as a secondary payload of ESA is scheduled for 17 December 2019 on an Arianespace Soyuz rocket, designated VS20, from the the Guiana Space Center in Kourou. — The primary mission on this Soyuz flight is the first COSMO-SkyMed Second Generation (CSG-1), radar surveillance satellite for ASI, the Italian space agency.
-The Soyuz 2-1b (Soyuz ST-B) rocket will use a Fregat upper stage.
-27) 28) 29)
+Launch: On 18 December 2019 (08:54:20 UTC), the OPS-SAT CubeSat of ESA was launched as a secondary payload on an Arianespace Soyuz rocket from the the Guiana Space Center in Kourou. — The primary mission on this Soyuz flight was the first COSMO-SkyMed Second Generation (CSG-1), radar surveillance satellite for ASI, the Italian space agency.
+The Soyuz 2-1b (Soyuz ST-B) rocket used a Fregat upper stage.
+Flight VS23 was Arianespace’s third launch in 2019 using a medium-lift Soyuz, and the ninth overall this year across its full family of launchers – which also includes the heavy-lift Ariane 5 and lightweight Vega.
+28) 29) 30) 31) 32) 33)

 • CHEOPS (CHaracterizing ExOPlanets Satellite) minisatellite of ESA with a mass of 300 kg.